larryshamalama/larryshamalama/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/larry-dong/)](https://www.linkedin.com/in/larry-dong/)
 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=flat&logo=Twitter&logoColor=white&link=https://twitter.com/larryshamalama)](https://twitter.com/larryshamalama)

 I'm a PhD student in biostatistics at the Dalla Lana School of Public Health at the University of Toronto.
-My research interests include causal inference, Bayesian methods, image analysis and their applications in public health and medical research.
-I am currently working on building a Dirichlet process submodule for [PyMC](https://docs.pymc.io/) following a summer as a Google Summer of Code student!
+My research interests include dynamic treatment regimes, Bayesian methods and their applications in public health and medical research.
+Following a summer as a Google Summer of Code student with PyMC, I am now a recurring contributor and becoming more involved in process of refactoring the codebase to v4.
 During my free time, I enjoy skateboarding 🛹 and eating fruits 🍐.
 Feel free to connect with me!

 <!--
 **LarryShamalama/LarryShamalama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.